PubInv/freespireco/proposal.md

 devices which would require it to seek FDA approval.
 However, we believe we can facilitate businesses producing our inventions by being fully cognizant of the demands of regulatory approval.
-Therefore, we need a budget for regulatory consultation which is outside our current expertise.

 Similarly, Public Invention works "[In the light](https://www.pubinv.org/mission/)."
 This means that we publish everything.
 At one level, this simply means that code and design files are placed in GitHub repos with appropriate licenses.
-However, to be well-published more is required.
-Technical writing is always required, even just in our code files.
+However, to be well-published, technical writing is always required, even just in our code files.
-Making sure all files having a proper license notice is additional work that benefits from a technical writer.
-Additionally, Public Invention aims for every work to be published in a peer-reviewed academic journal.
+Additionally, Public Invention
+aims for every work to be published in a peer-reviewed academic journal.
 This takes significant labor in additional to drafting the core of the papers, and by offsetting this the inventors become more efficient.

-Likewise, graphic art and video production is not considered almost necessary for the proper publication of new device.
-These services are easily purchased on service-fee basis without a permanent staff, but they still cost money.
+Likewise, graphic art and video production is now considered almost necessary for the proper publication of new devices.
+These services are easily purchased on service-fee basis without a permanent staff.

 ## Regulatory Strategy